We recognize the value in community partnerships.

 Community leaders, organizations and programs are integral to the learning process.
-We see value in academic service-learning and volunteering that takes place on and off campus and see members of the community as co-educators.
+We see value in academic service-learning and volunteering that takes place both on and off campus.
+Members of the community are recognized as co-educators who have knowledge and practice in tackling the complex community challenges people face today.

-How can the CCES support the work of community partners?
+How can PLU support the work of community partners?

-- Help connect you with faculty and courses for academic-service learning opportunities and community-based research
+- Help connect you with faculty and courses for academic-service learning opportunities, projects, and community-based research

-- Post community-based events online and promote them across the campus
+- Post community-based events online and promote them across campus

 Are you interested in connecting concerns and opportunities of your organization or program with courses taught by engaged faculty throughout the university?
-Please contact Joel Zylstra at firstname.lastname@example.org or 253-535-7652 to consider how your organization or program may align with courses through PLU’s 86 academic programs.
+Please contact Tamara Williams at 253-535-7678 or email@example.com to consider how your organization or program may align with courses through PLU’s academic programs.

 Academic Service-Learning criteria: